puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 ### Configure neutral sites

 In order for IE mode to work properly, authentication/ Single Sign-On servers will need to be explicitly configured as neutral sites.
-Otherwise, IE mode pages will try to redirect to Microsoft Edge as is the case for any site not on the site list causing authentication to fail.
+Otherwise, IE mode pages will try to redirect to Microsoft Edge (which is expected behavior for any site not on the site list), causing authentication to fail.
 This will result in a message to the user that they are not authenticated or in most cases, result an infinite authentication loop.

 Navigation to a neutral site will remain where it started - either in Microsoft Edge or in IE mode.
 Additionally, configuring neutral sites ensures that modern applications using the same authentication servers are not impacted.